 The project has been designed to support the management of the protected areas and support the LCGs to enforce wildlife protection legislation.
-Previous CEPF funded projects, delivered by Mlup Baitong and Chamroien Chiet Khmer (CCK) initially supported the LCGs and carried out awareness raising activities and livelihood support activities with local communities.
+Previous CEPF funded projects, delivered by Mlup Baitong and Chamroen Chiet Khmer (CCK) initially supported the LCGs and carried out awareness raising activities and livelihood support activities with local communities.
 Local communities are represented on the LCGs through membership of Commune Chiefs so all LCG activities are understood and communicated to communities surrounding both the sites.
-As part of this project a new six monthly forum will be instigated that will bring together the LCG, partner NGO staff and village representatives.
-Management decisions for the two sites and the implications these have on local people will be discussed in this forum to ensure that there are no negative impacts on the communities.
-A principle embodied in all activities undertaken within this project is that ecosystem service values derived from the sites by local people will be maintained, improved or replaced by equivalent sustainable livelihood activities.